sunodo/sunodo/apps/docs/guide/deploying/self-hosted.md

     Tag the image produced in the beginning of the process and push it to the Fly.io registry:

     ::: warning
     If you are using macOS with Apple Silicon and are deploying to Fly.io you may need to produce a Docker image for the architecture used by Fly.io, which is `linux/amd64`.
-You can use the following command to build the image: `sunodo deploy build --platform linux/amd64`
+You can use the following command to build the image: `cartesi deploy build --platform linux/amd64`
     :::

     ```shell